Homelessness in Seattle: Solid Ground

-The nonprofit Solid Ground provides multiple housing options–emergency shelter, transitional and permanent housing, as well as housing services and advocacy efforts to prevent individuals and families from becoming homeless.
+The nonprofit Solid Ground provides emergency shelter as well as transitional and permanent housing.
+It further advocates for the prevention of homelessness for families and individuals.
 Their temporary housing programs include Broadview: For Domestic Violence (DV) Survivors and Family Shelter.
-These are not drop-in, rather, families and individuals must contact 2.1.1. for screening eligibility.
+These are not drop-in; rather, families and individuals must contact 2.1.1 for screening eligibility.
 Solid Ground follows a Housing First philosophy, as their goal is to help people in temporary housing find permanent housing as quickly as possible.
 They do this by providing additional case management and housing search assistance at each of their shelter locations.

 Income sources

 Real Change news is a newspaper sold by homeless street vendors; they buy the paper for 60 cents and sell it for 2 dollars.
-The Real Change has increased in sales by 41% since 2007.
+Real Change has increased in sales by 41% since 2007.
 An increase in vendors was also recorded, growing from approximately 230 to 350 vendors in one month.

-In 2009, income resources used by homeless persons included: 558 homeless persons who received Temporary Assistance for Needy Families (TANF), 481 receive Supplemental Security Income (SSI), 355 received general assistance (GAU), 233 had other sources of income, 142 were on general assistance (GAX), 49 received unemployment compensation, 21 received income through the Alcohol and Drug Addiction Treatment Act (ADATSA), and 590 homeless persons had an unknown source of income.
+In 2009, income resources used by homeless persons included 558 homeless persons who received Temporary Assistance for Needy Families (TANF), 481 received Supplemental Security Income (SSI), 355 received general assistance (GAU), 233 had other sources of income, 142 were on general assistance (GAX), 49 received unemployment compensation, 21 received income through the Alcohol and Drug Addiction Treatment Act (ADATSA), and 590 homeless persons had an unknown source of income.